Ecommerce Operations Holiday Season Checklist

 1. Make sure your site runs smoothly

 When it comes to your online infrastructure, your shop needs to be able to handle a large surge in both traffic and transactions.
 To guarantee everything is up to par, do a round of testing to see how well your site responds to spikes in visits and traffic patterns.
 Similarly, check on your site speed and determine the length of your page load time; if it’s any longer than three seconds, you’ll likely be faced with high bounce rates.
-Improvements can definitely be made in this area, but may require revising image sizes for the web or reducing the average number of redirects.
+Improvements and optimizations can definitely be made in this area, but may require revising image sizes for the web or reducing the average number of redirects.

 Evaluating your third-party integrations is another crucial component to having the most efficient site possible.
 Take the time to test your third-party integrations and make sure they can handle the load, and then don’t add any more -- a last-minute addition can actually disrupt the flow or slow down the speed of your site.

 And don’t forget about optimizing your checkout page, as improving the checkout process can keep customers from leaving your site before they’ve completed their purchase.
 The best checkout systems are simple and streamlined, hosting all checkout-related forms on a single page to make payment quick and painless.
 Likewise, providing guest checkout and offering a range of payment options can have a positive impact on customer satisfaction, as well.